PerchCMS/Solutions/integrations/using-cdnify.md

     define('PERCH_RESPATH', 'http://mysite.a.cdnify.io' .
 PERCH_LOGINPATH . '/resources');

 That's it.
-The explaination was longer than the instructions!
+The explanation was longer than the instructions!

 ## Using with buckets